ZeusWPI/aichallenge/web/docs/teaser.md

 count on a few weeks to code your bot.

 For those unable to attend, all information will be made available on this site.

+# Github

+More things also to be found on [Github](https://github.be/ZeusWPI/aichallenge).